DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 > [!abstract]+ **The Stone Slab**
 > Godfrey isn't sure what the stone slab symbolizes, and knows only that it was placed there by the land's indigenous inhabitants millennia before the Order of the Silver Dragon ever arrived in the valley.
 "We dealt little with them aside from the occasional trade," he recalls.
 "Their religion is one of wild places—a faith of beast and root and sky, rather than the dawn of the Morninglord or the shade of Mother Night."

 Should the players express interest in retrieving those garments, Godfrey asks only that they treat any uncovered remains with respect and take no more than necessary.
-"In burying our own dead," he shares, "it was customary to remark: '*May the day's last light guide you home*.
+"In burying our own dead," he shares, "it was customary to remark: '*May the day's last light guide you home*.'
 Such sentiment may be still appreciated, even in such a cold and forsaken place."

 If the players ask about the origin of the buried remains, Godfrey solemnly informs them that the Order of the Silver Dragon made its final stand there.
 ### Obtaining the Garments